Session 8 – Homework Summary

 - Teach Someone Some IYCF-E Essentials

-- Start Considering Some Possible Meeting Locations
+- Start Considering Possible Initial Meetup Locations

 1. Review Handouts